CEEMS Exporter

 More details on how to configure SLURM to get accounting information from cgroups can be found in Configuration section.

-For jobs with GPUs, we must the GPU ordinals allocated to each job so that we can match GPU metrics scrapped by either dcgm-exporter or amd-smi-exporter to jobs.
-Unfortunately, this information is not available post-mortem of the job and hence, the CEEMS exporter exports a metric thats maps the job ID to GPU ordinals.
+For jobs with GPUs, we must have the GPU ordinals allocated to each job so that we can match GPU metrics scraped by either dcgm-exporter or amd-smi-exporter to jobs.
+Unfortunately, this information is not available post-mortem of the job and hence, the CEEMS exporter exports a metric that maps the job ID to GPU ordinals.

 Currently, the list of job related metrics exported by SLURM exporter are as follows: